Skip to content

 The default container instance is not suitable for production out of the box.
 See the Settings page for a complete overview of configurable options and recommended settings.

 The following command will automatically pull and launch the latest API image.
-In this example, the image is launched as a container called keystone and the API is mapped to port 8000 on the local machine.
+This example launches the image as a container called keystone and maps the API to port 8000 on the local machine.

 docker run --detach --publish 8000:80 --name keystone ghcr.io/better-hpc/keystone-api